pudly/schmopera-hugo/content/articles/transladapted-bohème-offers-fresh-intimate-production-for-national-tour.md

 +++
 If you were in Calgary, this weekend, how did you spend the snowy Saturday night?
 For the first time in a long time, I went to the bar.
 But not just any bar: this is the travelling bar of Toronto-based Against the Grain Theatre, and it's touring production of Puccini's _La bohème_.

 For its 10th season, Against the Grain (AtG) takes its acclaimed production of Giacomo Puccini's classic across the country.
-On this night, the compan's convoy of minivans and U-hauls pulled into Calgary, fresh off a performance in Banff the night before.
+On this night, the company's convoy of minivans and U-hauls pulled into Calgary, fresh off a performance in Banff the night before.
 The English-language performance is a new libretto by AtG founder Joel Ivany, which includes opportunities to transplant the production from 1830 Paris to 2019 Canada.
 The themes, however, remain as prevalent as ever: starving artists trying to make a living in an increasingly expensive world, the bond of friendship, and the tragedy of a life cut short too soon.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569891111/media/2019/10/ATG_Banff-2182_pthmjh.jpg){{% /md %}}

-<figcaption></figcaption>
+<figcaption>The cast of La bohème, Against the Grain Theatre, 2019: (l-r) Jonelle Sills (Mimì), Marcel D'Entremont (Rodolfo), Danika Lorèn (Musetta) and Clarence Frazer (Marcello).
+Photo courtesy of Against the Grain Theatre.</figcaption>

 </figure>